Rockets advance with 105-99 win over Thunder

 Thunder: Led by as many as 8 points early. ...
 Oladipo had 10 points and eight rebounds. ...
 Abrines had 11 points. ...
 Westbrook received a technical for arguing with Beverley in the fourth.

 Rockets: Made just 1 of 13 3-point attempts in the third quarter. ...
 Williams has scored at least 20 points in three of the last four games. ...
-Houston made just 6 of 37 3-point attempts overall. ...
 Beverley received a technical for arguing with Westbrook in the fourth. ...
 Harden made 16 of 17 free throw attempts.

 UP NEXT